joadr/js-hyperclick/README.md

 information it can locate the origin of any identifier.
 It does not and will not track properties (ex. `identifier.property`), see below for more info.

-## I configured {babel,eslint,flow,webpack,etc} to avoid '../' in my imports.
+## I configured {babel,eslint,flow,etc} to avoid '../' in my imports.
 How can I configure `js-hyperclick`?

 First, I think it's a bad idea to do that and I never configure my projects this way.
 In a twitter conversation to see if we could standardize this across